nervewax/npm-compiler/README.md

 Lint, compile and run post css on .scss files.
 - `build:js`
 Lint and uglify js.
-- `build:images`
+- `build:assets`
-Minify and sync images.
+Minify and sync image, svg or font files.
 - `build`
 Runs all build tasks in sequence.
 - `watch:css`
 Run `build:css` when a .scss file changes.
 - `watch:js`
 Run `build:js` when a .js file changes.
-- `watch:images`
+- `watch:assets`
-Run `build:images` when an image file changes.
+Run `build:assets` when an image, svg or font file changes.
 - `watch`
 Run all watch tasks in parallel.